YehudaShapira/xv6-explained/Explanations.md

 There are two basic types of interrupts: internal and external.

-We can decide whether to listen to external interrupts using `sti` and `cli` which sets or clears the `IF` bit on the `eflags` register.
+We can decide whether to listen to external interrupts using `sti` and `cli` which sets or clears the `IF` bit on the `%eflags` register.
 We cannot ignore internal interrupts.

 Interrupts can only occur *between* commands.